Maria Barbal

 Maria Barbal i Farré (Tremp, Pallars Jussà, 17 September 1949) is a Spanish writer.
+She spent her childhood in rural Catalonia, which profoundly influenced her literary work.
+In 1964, at the age of 14, she moved to Barcelona to pursue her education, eventually earning a degree in Hispanic Studies from the University of Barcelona in 1971.

 Career

 Even though she has lived in Barcelona from the 1960s onward, the literary world of her early work as an author concentrates on the Pallars county of her childhood and adolescence, a rural surrounding observed by a critical eye.
 Her first novel, Pedra de tartera [‘Stone from a boulder’], fully set in that space, was praised by the public and critics alike.
 Her first novel has been translated into English as Stone in a Landslide.

 Later works take up more urban environments.
 She also is the author of short stories, juvenile novels, and a theatre play.

-Barbal’s work has been translated into Asturian, French, German, Portuguese, Spanish, and Dutch.
-Her literary achievements got her the Creu de Sant Jordi, i.e. Cross of Saint George, the highest medal awarded by the Catalan government.
+Barbal's work has been translated into Asturian, French, German, Portuguese, Spanish, and Dutch.
+Throughout her career, Barbal has received numerous accolades, including the Creu de Sant Jordi in 2001, one of Catalonia's highest honors.
+In 2021, she was awarded the Premi d'Honor de les Lletres Catalanes in recognition of her significant contributions to Catalan literature.